-On the 13th of March, he passed the Equinoctial.
+On the 18th of March, he passed the Equinoctial.
 The 5th of April he made the coast of Brazil, and entered the river de la Plata, where he lost the company of two of his ships; but meeting them again, and having taken out of them the provisions on board, he turned them a drift.

 On the 29th of May he entered the port of St. Julian's, where he continued two months, for the sake of laying in provisions.
-And here it was that, on a sudden, having carried the principal persons engaged in the service to a desart island, lying in the bay, he called a council of war, or rather court-martial, where he produced his commission, by which the Queen granted him power of life and death; which was delivered him with this remarkable expression from her own mouth: "We do account that he, Drake, who strikes " at thee, does strike at us !"
+And here it was that, on a sudden, having carried the principal persons engaged in the service to a desart island, lying in the bay, he called a council of war, or rather court-martial, where he produced his commission, by which the Queen granted him power of life and death; which was delivered him with this remarkable expression from her own mouth: "We do account that he, Drake, who strikes at thee, does strike at us!"
 He then laid open, with great eloquence, the cause of this assembly.
 For, tho' his education had been but indifferent, he was an excellent speaker.
 He proceeded next to charge Mr. John Doughty, who had been second in command during the voyage, with plotting the destruction of the undertaking, and the murder of his person.
-He said, that he had the - first intimation of this gentleman's evil intentions before his departure from England, but that he was in hopes his behaviour towards him would have extinguished such dispositions, if there had been any truth in the information.
-Heathert appeared for his behaviour to the whole assembly, and to the gentleman accused, and next exposed Mr. Doughty's practices from the time they left England, while he behaved towards him with all the kindness and cordiality of a brother; which charge he supported, by producing papers from his own hand.
-After this Drake retired, leaving the determination to the assembly, telling them, he would be no judge in his own cause.
+He said, that he had the first intimation of this gentleman's evil intentions before his departure from England, but that he was in hopes his behaviour towards him would have extinguished such dispositions, if there had been any truth in the information.
+He then appeared for his behaviour to the whole assembly, and to the gentleman accused, and next exposed Wr.
+Doughty's practices from the time they left England, while he behaved towards him with all the kindness and cordiality of a brother; which charge he supported, by producing papers from his own hand.
+After this Drake retired, leaving the determination to the assembly, telling them he would be no judge in his own cause.
 Doughty being hereupon brought to his trial, for raising a mutiny in the fleet, and conspiring his Commander's death, was, by a Jury, not 12 but of above 40 of the chief men of the fleet, condemned to die.
 It was put to his choice, whether to be set on shore, sent to take his trial in England, or submit to his sentence.
 He preferred the latter, it is said, and was there beheaded.
-He submitted patiently to his fate, and died with great coursge and serenity.
+He submitte L patiently to his fate, and died with great cours, and screnity.
 The morning before his execution he received the Communion with Drake and several of the other officers.
-He afterwards dined with them, appearing as cheerful as he had ever done before; and took leave of them all, by drinking to them, as if he had been going on a journey.
-Dinner being ended he rose from table, and, without any hesitation, walked out to the lace prepared for his execution.
-He is said to ave been a stout, able, and industrious seaman, at haughty & tarbulent.
-Some were of opinion hat, though be had been seditious in the fister.
-Orake cut him off as an emulator of his glory; while others pretended, that he was designed secretice before Heiteft England; and that Drake had positive conducts from the Harl of Leicester to couple Haughty on any protence whatever, because the had charged Leicester with having personidated water, Earl of Essex.
+He afterwards , dined with them, appearing as cheerful as he had ever done before; and took leave of them all, by drinking to them, as if he had been going on a journey.
+Dinner being ended he rose from table, and, without any hesitation, walked out to the place prepared for his execution.
+He is said to have here a stout.
+Ale, and industrious seamn, but haughts & Lut below.
+Some were of opinion that, though he had been seditious in the fleet, Drake cut him off as an emulator of his glory; while others pretended, that he was designed a sacrifice before he left Papland; and that Drake had positive orders from the Earl of Leicester to cut of Doughty on any pretence whatever, because he had charged Leicester with beying poisoned Walter, Earl of Essex.